morganaTools/jito-mev-tracker/README.md

 - The chart currently includes all epochs, even those with zero rewards, which leads to long unreadable x-axis.

 **Solution:**
 - This is a known limitation.
-We plan to filter out epochs without rewards in a future update.
+I plan to filter out epochs without rewards in a future update.
 - For now, simply scroll horizontally or zoom out in the browser.